Thanumalayan Temple

-The Thanumalayan Temple, also called Sthanumalayan Temple is an important Hindu temple located in Suchindram in the Kanyakumari district of Tamil Nadu, India.
-It is one of the 108 shiva temple revered by the Kerala Hindu culture, though this temple is now in Tamil Nadu, when Kanyakumari District got merged into Tamil Nadu from Travancore.
-The Thanumalayan Temple is of importance to both Shaivaite and Vaishnavite sects of Hinduism, as the name Stanumalaya denotes Trimurtis; "Stanu" means Siva; "Mal" means Vishnu; and the "Ayan" means Brahma.
+The Thanumalayan Temple, also called Sthanumalayan Temple, is an important Hindu temple located in Suchindram in the Kanyakumari district of Tamil Nadu, India.
+The Thanumalayan Temple is of importance to both Shaivaite and Vaishnavite sects of Hinduism, as the name Stanumalaya denotes the Trimurti; "Stanu" means Shiva; "Mal" means Vishnu; and the "Ayan" means Brahma.
+It counts among the Abhimana Kshetrams in Vaishnavite traditions.
+It is one of the 108 Shiva Temples revered by the Kerala Hindu culture, though this temple is now in Tamil Nadu, after Kanyakumari District was merged into Tamil Nadu from Travancore.

-The temple complex covers around two acres and has two gateway towers known as gopurams.
-The tallest is the eastern tower, with 11 stories and a height of 44 m.
-The temple has numerous shrines, with those of Sthanumalayan and that of Hanumar being the most prominent.
+The temple complex covers around two acres and has two gateway towers called gopurams.
+The tallest is the eastern tower with 11 stories and a height of 44 m.
+The temple has numerous shrines, with those of Sthanumalayan and that of Hanuman being the most prominent.
 The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and many yearly festivals on its calendar, with the festival during Margazhi being the most prominent.
 The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Thirumalai Nayak and the Travancore Maharajas.
 The temple is maintained and administered by the Dharmapuram Aadhenam.
 The temple is associated with Indra whose sin was propitiated after worshiping the presiding deity and also Anasuya known for her chastity.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.